How Can I overcome despair against hope for salvation

-We must open up our hearts to sincerely want to do God’s will perfectly (sincerely want God’s love), from the first moment we knew we must change, all the way to our death.
+Therefore, we must open up our hearts to sincerely want to do God’s will perfectly (sincerely want God’s love), from the first moment we knew we must change, all the way to our death.
 Then, from following that will, God will guide us to Life.
 But for many this is hard to do.

 However, if our enlightenment to our misery is great, but our desire to change ins’t quite strong enough…this can be a big problem.
-Because without a true desire to amend, most won’t be able to hear what God wants us to do correctly, if at all and even if we can hear Him, we simply won’t have a strong enough desire to do what is necessary to change, since we will still have such little grace.
+Because without a true desire to amend, most won’t be able to hear what God wants us to do correctly, if at all and even if we can hear Him, we simply won’t have a strong enough desire to do what is necessary (bear the cross) to change, since we will still have such little grace.

 Therefore grace is what we need.

 We should know, with each failure to amend, God desires to humble us (send us grace).
 God will use each moment of our lives, if we allow Him, even our sins, to draw us to Him.
 From our failures, God wants to increase our awareness of our great sinfulness, so we can hate our self, while knowing our unmistakable inability to resist temptation (lack of grace) and come to fully understand our great need for Him (His strength/mercy).